EamonCOBrien/Software-Design-Final-Project/README.md

 # Software-Design-Final-Project

 CVPaint is a web app that uses openCV to allow a user to draw on their computer screen through their camera.
+It uses Flask and OpenCV for the core drawing capabilities, and the Camera class written by Miguel Grinberg to handle streaming the feed to a browser. (https://blog.miguelgrinberg.com/post/flask-video-streaming-revisited)

 Authors: Eamon O'Brien, Gail Romer, Cali Wierzbanowski